IBM/ibm-spectrum-scale-install-infra/README.md

 - **Create inventory**

-  1. Define GPFS nodes in the hosts file in the following format
+  1. Define Spectrum Scale nodes in the hosts file in the following format

      ```yaml
      # hosts: